emontenegro410/lab10_emontenegro410/Answers.md

 # Answers

-### 1.Try using a TreeMap instead of a HashMap.
+#### 1.Try using a TreeMap instead of a HashMap.
 Does this make any difference?
 When I tried to use the TreeMap vs. the HashMap they both ran just fine.
 The only difference I saw was the time it took to build.
 The HashMap's build time was a little faster than that of the TreeMap.

-### 2. What happens if you invoke countWords multiple times for different String iterators?
+#### 2. What happens if you invoke countWords multiple times for different String iterators?
+When invoking `CountWords` multiple times it will return the last iterator.

 #### 3. What crucial role does the Iterator abstraction play in making WordCounter testable?
-The iterator abstraction allows us to test the WordCounter without the user inputting the words in real time.
+The iterator abstraction allows us to test the WordCounter without the user input.
+It also assures that our assertions are correct.

 ### Report:

-    `./gradlew run <lesmisrables01unkngoog_djvu.txt
+    ./gradlew run <lesmisrables01unkngoog_djvu.txt
     the=33282
     of=18016
     and=12849